jorenbroekema/open-wc/packages/building-rollup/README.md

 [//]: # (AUTO INSERT HEADER PREPUBLISH)

-## Default configuration
+## Configuration
-We provide a good default configuration to help you get started using rollup with web components and modules.
+We provide a rollup configuration to help you get started using rollup with web components and modules.

-Our configuration contains the minimal requirements for getting your app up and running, providing the necessary polyfills for older browsers.
-For more customization, such as installing custom babel plugins, see the extending section below.
+Our configuration lets you write code using modern javascript syntax and features, providing the necessary syntax transformation and polyfills for older browsers.
+See 'config features' for more details.

+See the extending section for more customization, such as supporting non-standard syntax or adding babel plugins.

 ## Manual setup